muzitk/hotel-massawa/README.md

-React applocation that allows users to see rooms and gilter them as well.
+React application that allows users to see rooms and filter them as well.
-It utilizes Reac Router for routing, REact context API for state management, contenful headeless CMS for data managment  and firebase
+It utilizes React Router for routing, React context API for state management, contenful headeless CMS for data managment  and is hosted in firebase